 In any case, once we have processed any information about you in connection with the purposes for which it was provided or collected, we will securely delete or anonymise (to the extent such information was capable of identifying you in the first instance) such information upon expiry of the above time period.

-The kind of third parties we work with are:
+The type of third parties we work with are:

 - IT companies who support our website and other business systems.